The Unexpected Emergence of Personal Finance TikTok

 However, this isn't a repeat of the early 2010s Girlboss Feminism or even Corporate Feminism which encourages women to rise up within an established system.
 This is a whole new ball game.

-There's also information about unlearning feminized behaviors, helping women break out of socially coded patterns which hold them back from asking for help, asking for more or asserting — and believing! — their true value.
+There's also information about unlearning feminized behaviors, helping women break out of socially coded patterns that hold them back from asking for help, asking for more, or asserting — and believing! — their true value.

-Even more radical, however, are accounts which incorporate intersectional politics and social commentary.
-Instead of merely assessing the numbers, they examine the social structures and hierarchies that cause people to treat their money differently and radically affects how they live their lives.
+Even more radical, however, are accounts that incorporate intersectional politics and social commentary.
+Instead of merely assessing the numbers, they examine the social structures and hierarchies that cause people to treat their money differently and radically affect how they live their lives.

 These little communities have become hubs for financial empowerment for marginalized genders with the mission of helping them know themselves better, do better — and have fun while doing it!